H.R. 7396: Native American Entrepreneurial Opportunity Act

 Indian Tribes seeking business support

-Tribes would get a dedicated office inside SBA that is specifically tasked with helping them reach capital, contracting opportunities, training, and other federal small-business resources.
+Tribes would get one office inside SBA whose specific job is helping them reach capital, contracting opportunities, training, and other federal small-business resources, plus a seat at the table when SBA changes its rules.

 Native Hawaiian Organizations

-Native Hawaiian Organizations would have a direct SBA office focused on entrepreneurship and capital access, plus eligibility for grants, contracts, cooperative agreements, and other assistance.
+Native Hawaiian Organizations would have a direct SBA office focused on entrepreneurship and capital access, and would be eligible for grants, contracts, cooperative agreements, and other assistance.

 Native-owned small businesses

-Businesses owned or controlled by members of Indian Tribes or Native Hawaiian Organizations could get more targeted help navigating SBA programs and expanding into new contracts or financing.
+Businesses owned and controlled by members of Indian Tribes or Native Hawaiian Organizations could get more targeted help navigating SBA programs and expanding into new contracts or financing.

-Eligible nonprofits governed by Native members could receive support to run workshops, counseling, outreach, and supplier events in the communities they already serve.
+Eligible nonprofits governed by Native members could receive funding to run workshops, counseling, outreach, and supplier events in the communities they already serve.

 Who is affected by H.R.
 7396?